Tattoo Design Process

 The design process starts once your appointment is booked.

-The design process is half the work.
+The design is half the work.
 Most of the time, it takes longer to draw a piece than to tattoo it.
 This is because as we design, we make sure every mark and line is exactly where it needs to be.

 We will draw out the rough sketch, shade it (if shading is needed), erase or add parts.
 Look at the picture from a different perspective, erase and add again, repeating the process until the art work is refined and perfect.
 All the while, planning how each element will be tattooed on skin, and making sure the piece will heal and age well.